Unite Mail (Outlook) replacing Lotus Notes - unite.un.org/office365

-Migrating to Unite Mail is the focus of phase one of the Office 365 rollout.
+Migrating to Unite Mail is the focus of phase 1 of the Office 365 rollout.
 Through this cloud-based solution staff will access email, calendar, and other tools from anywhere and from virtually any device.
-The first phase of the rollout will also include a partial implementation of Skype for Business—replacing Sametime Chat for instant messaging.
+Phase 1 will focus on email migration (Unite Mail) and will include an upgrade to Office Productivity Suite and a partial implementation of Skype for Business—replacing Sametime Chat for instant messaging.

-Unite Mail will be accessed with Unite Identity (single sign-on), like other enterprise applications (e.g. Umoja, iNeed and Docs).
+Unite Mail will be accessed with Unite Identity (one password for key UN apps), like other enterprise applications (e.g. Umoja, iNeed and Docs).
 Other benefits of the migration to Unite Mail include:

 - 24/7 support (Unite Service Desk – unite.un.org/servicedesk);

-- significantly larger mailboxes, including truly unlimited archive space;
+- significantly larger mailboxes—100 gigabytes for primary mailboxes and truly unlimited archive space;

-- seamless upgrades for Web-based applications and services.
+- and seamless upgrades for Web-based applications and services.

-To learn more about Unite Mail, including deployment schedule, quick guides and other training materials, as well as features such as contacts, instant messaging, archives, staff should visit the Intranet site:
+To learn more about Unite Mail, including deployment schedules, quick guides and other training materials, as well as features such as contacts, instant messaging, archives, staff should visit the Unite Mail Intranet site: